Dynamic CoVaR Modeling and Estimation: Motivation

 The rest of the paper is structured as follows.
-Section~\ref{Modeling and Estimation} formally introduces CoVaR, our modeling framework and the appertaining parameter estimator.
-It also gives large sample results for our estimator, and points out the difficulties of DCC--GARCH models to predict CoVaR.
+Section~\ref{Modeling and Estimation} formally introduces the CoVaR, our modeling framework and the appertaining parameter estimator.
+Section~\ref{Asymptotic Properties} gives large sample results for our estimator.
 We illustrate the finite-sample properties of our estimator in Section~\ref{sec:Simulations}.
-Section~\ref{sec:EmpiricalApplication} presents the empirical application.
-The final Section~\ref{sec:Conclusion} concludes.
-The main proofs are relegated to the Appendix, and additional details are given in the Supplementary Material, which also verifies our model assumptions for CCC--GARCH models and generalizes our consistency result to arbitrary starting values.
+Section~\ref{sec:EmpiricalApplication} presents the empirical application and the final Section~\ref{sec:Conclusion} concludes.
+The main proofs as well as additional details are given in the Online Appendix (containing Sections~\ref{sec:thm1}--\ref{Computation of Risk Measure Forecasts}), where we also verify our main assumptions for CCC--GARCH models and vector autoregressive (VAR) models.